When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Conclusion

 \section{Conclusion}

-Representational choices in multi-agent LLM systems are not implementation details but governance decisions.
-In this paper, we show that personas suppress payoff-aligned behavior in Tragedy-dominant scenarios while enabling coordination in Green-dominant ones, and bias equilibrium selection nearly entirely toward Green Transition.
-We find that recovering payoff-aligned behavior requires both removing personas and providing explicit payoffs, and even then the response is model-dependent: Qwen adapts to the changed framing, Mistral is disrupted without achieving Tragedy equilibrium, and Llama remains near-invariant.
-Whether this matters depends on the deployment objective: if practitioners want incentive-responsive agents, persona framing interferes; if they want value-aligned agents, it may help.
-Our findings reveal that persona assignment makes this choice without explicit awareness, and that a single binary design choice can shift equilibrium attainment by up to 90 percentage points.
-As LLM systems enter strategic governance contexts, we argue that representational choices warrant explicit documentation, evaluation across configurations, and deliberate design rather than default assumptions.
+Persona assignment suppresses payoff-aligned behavior and biases equilibrium selection towards the Green Transition in over 99\% of cases, regardless of payoff visibility.
+Recovering payoff-aligned behavior requires both removing personas and providing explicit payoffs, and even then the response is model-dependent: Qwen adapts to the changed framing, Mistral increases response variance without reaching Tragedy equilibrium, and Llama remains near-invariant.
+Persona assignment makes this choice whether or not the designer intends it.
+A single binary design choice shifts equilibrium attainment by up to 90 percentage points.
+Representational choices in multi-agent LLM systems are governance decisions, and their effects on equilibrium outcomes must be documented, tested, and deliberately designed.